 Day Four: Auxiliary Rudder Disappears – 144nm

 At night, during a strong squally patch, we negotiated our way through fishermen and flashing fishing nets.
-It’s possible that sailing over a net may have caused our problem but, after setting the sails and being happy with the course Marge was steering I went to bed leaving Liz with strict instructions to “not touch anything”!
-Within minutes Liz was knocking on the hatch, complaining that Esper kept veering 90º to starboard.
+It’s possible that sailing over a net may have caused our problem.
+After setting the sails and being happy with the course Marge was steering, I went to bed leaving Liz with strict instructions to “not touch anything”!
+Within minutes Liz was knocking on the hatch, complaining that SY Esper kept veering 90º to starboard.

-“Well why did you touch the sails then”, I replied angrily.
+“Well, why did you touch the sails then?”
+I said.